 Phoebe Lickwar is a landscape architect working at the intersection of the garden and the farm to investigate the powerful thread between the vegetal world and human well-being.
 Her current research and design practice focus on the potential of agroecology to mitigate climate change.
 She is co-author of the book Farmscape: The Design of Productive Landscapes and recipient of the 2022 Garden Club of America Rome Prize at the American Academy in Rome.

-Phoebe Lickwar is an Associate Professor in the School of Architecture at The University of Texas at Austin.
-She is founding Principal of FORGE Landscape Architecture, a research and design practice dedicated to catalyzing positive sociocultural and ecological change through exhibition and built work in the public realm.
-Professor Lickwar is a registered landscape architect with over 15 years of experience in the design and construction of culturally significant gardens and civic landscapes, including the National World War I Memorial at Pershing Park in Washington D.C., the Newport Beach Civic Center Park, the Glenstone Museum, and the National September 11 Memorial in New York.
+Professor Lickwar is founding Principal of FORGE Landscape Architecture and Associate Professor of Landscape Architecture at UTSOA.
+She is a registered landscape architect with over 15 years of experience in the design and construction of culturally significant gardens and civic landscapes, including the National World War I Memorial at Pershing Park in Washington D.C., the Newport Beach Civic Center Park, the Glenstone Museum, and the National September 11 Memorial in New York.
 Prior to establishing FORGE, she practiced with PWP Landscape Architecture in Berkeley, California.

 For more information, visit forgelandscape.com

 - Bachelor of Arts (VES / Art History), Harvard University, 1994